andrewacashner/hearingfaithms/chapters/chapter-3.md

 [@Illari:Polychoral, vol. 2, 304--308]
-Part of its difficulty comes from the influence of the poetry of Luis de Góngora (1561--1627), who cultivated a new aesthetic that emphasized learned artifice and highly wraught dramatic effects, a style referred to as *barroco* by Spanish literary scholars.
+Part of its difficulty comes from the influence of the poetry of Luis de Góngora (1561--1627), who cultivated a new aesthetic that emphasized learned artifice and highly wrought dramatic effects, a style referred to as *barroco* by Spanish literary scholars.
 [@Gaylord:Poetry, 222--236; @Valbuena:Literatura, vol. 1, 1014--1061]
 Góngora's role in Spanish literature is similar to that of Giambattista Marino